 Access Platforms Aberdeen has moved to fill a gap in its hire fleet by taking delivery of a Hinowa tracked spider platform from Access Platform Sales.

-“We had a lot of demand for a 20m all-terrain compact boom lift and the Hinowa 20.10 spider platform fits that specification like a glove.
-It’s very impressive.”
+He added: “We had a lot of demand for a 20m all-terrain compact boom lift and the Hinowa 20.10 spider platform fits that specification like a glove.
+This is the first Hinowa we’ve had and it’s very impressive.

 Access Platform Sales (APS) Northern Sales Director Shane Paver said: ”We’re very pleased that Access Platforms Aberdeen has bought its first Hinowa tracked spider lift.